RituparnaSharma/Projects/Mahindra first choice ser/README.md

   ### Market Segmentation:
    - ***_Customer Lifetime value prediction - Based on Customer segments, predict the revenue that can be extracted from each segment over a life of the car-Regression/Time Series._***
    - ***_This would be beneficial to Mahindra First Choice Services to identify the various segments in the market.
-Also, these segmentations would allow for targeted marketing activities and sales_***
+Also, these segmentations would allow for targeted marketing activities and sales promotions._***